-(This chapter will be broken into parts)
+(This chapter will be broken into parts (This chapter will be broken into parts,

 Part One: The Importance of Prayer in Jesus' life.

 Evangelism and prayer go hand in hand.
 We read in the Bible that Jesus prayed for 40 days, (while fasting) before starting His ministry, (in teaching and in mentorship) (Mathew 4:1-2;17-23)